mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 IDF = ln[(N+1)/DF] + 1

-In the next table, I've added another column that represents the derived IDF score.
-You'll notice that that IDF score is higher if the term appears in fewer documents, but that the scale of IDF scores is
+In the next table, I've added two new columns: one that represents the derived IDF score, and one that multiplies the Count column to derive the final TF-IDF score.
+You'll notice that that IDF score is higher if the term appears in fewer documents, but that the scale of visible IDF scores is 1 to 6.
+Different normalization schemes would produce different scales.

 <div>
 <table border="1" class="dataframe">